softwaresaved/2025-02-24-Python-SocSci-online/index.md

 {% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong>
-  We are committed to making this workshop accessible to everybody.
+  We are dedicated to providing a positive and accessible learning environment for all.
+If you have questions or need assistance with the accommodation form please <a href="mailto:team@carpentries.org">email us</a>.
 {% if online == "false" %}
   The workshop organizers have checked that:
 <p>